 Democracy takes practice because it is messy.
 It requires that people who will not always agree come together and make collective decisions.

 Democracy takes practice because it is at risk.
 People who gain power by spreading division and fear are challenging the very foundations of free and fair elections.

-Our campaign's name, "Every Voice, Every Vote" is best translated into Hebrew as Kol Kolot.
+"Every Voice, Every Vote" is best translated into Hebrew as Kol Kolot.
 Depending on the spelling, Kol can mean every, voice, and vote.
 Just as a group that sings well together, a robust and diverse democracy where everyone's voice and vote can be heard contains the beauty of every individual speaking up about what they need with all of us acting together to make this world whole.
 That, to me, is beauty worth practicing for.